david-safro/maze-solver/README.md

 # maze-solver
-a program that generates mazes using a modified bfs algorithm and solves the maze using a bfs
+a program that generates mazes using a modified bfs algorithm and solves the maze using djikstras algorithm